Mehak03/filename-validator/README.md

 #Assumptions
 1. Currently the program has been built for a specific file format : Test_<portfoliocode>_<ddmmyyyy>_<2digit-sequencenumber>.csv where protfoliocode can be A/B/C and sequence number is 2 digit.

+The program has been written implementating Chain of Responsibility pattern.

 #Verify Installation

 Open a command prompt & run mvn clean install